Species | Red Bluff Diversion Dam | Tisdale RST | Knights Landing RST | Sac Trawl (Sherwood) | Chipps Island Trawl | Salvage |

 Current Status

-Entry Timing - Historically, as of Jan 11, 74% of length-at-date (LAD) winter-run have entered the delta based on Knights Landing RST catch, 2% have exited the delta based on Chipps Island Trawl Catch, and 0% of DNA confirmed winter-run have been salvaged.
+Delta Entry Timing - Historically, as of Jan 26, 82% of length-at-date (LAD) winter-run have entered the Delta based on Knights Landing RST catch, 2% have exited the Delta based on Chipps Island Trawl Catch, and 2% of DNA confirmed winter-run have been salvaged.

-Red Bluff Diversion Dam Passage Estimate - As of Dec 16 estimated passage to date of LAD winter run at Red Bluff Diversion is approximately 3.61 million fish. * Note that outmigration timing overlaps with spring run migrating fish, and true winter-run abundance likely differs from these estimates.
+Red Bluff Diversion Dam Passage Estimate - As of Jan 21 estimated passage to date of LAD winter-run at Red Bluff Diversion is approximately 4.17 million fish.
+Note that outmigration timing overlaps with spring-run migrating fish, and true winter-run abundance likely differs from these estimates.

 Annual Loss